configcat/docs/website/docs/targeting/percentage-options.md

 ## Percentage Evaluation Attribute

 The *Percentage Evaluation Attribute* is the attribute that is used to split the users into groups.
-The Percentage Evaluation Attribute is the Checks[User Object](../user-object) whether's `Identifier` attribute by default.
-You can also use other user attributes as the basis of the grouping (see an [example use case] below).
+The Percentage Evaluation Attribute is the [User Object's](../user-object) `Identifier` attribute by default.
+You can also use other user attributes as the basis of the grouping (see an example use case below).

 ### How to change the Percentage Attribute?